arnabganguly/HDInsightHBaseYCSB/YSCB.md

 ### Explore the outcome of the test

--  The test took 538663 milliseconds to run.
+-  The test took 538663 milliseconds to run
 -  All inputs were completed succesfully , Return=OK, 1000000
+- Write throughout was at 1856 operations per second
 - 95% of the inserts had a latency of 3389 milliseconds
 - Few inserts took more time , perhaps they were blocked by region severs due to the high workload
 -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY3MzgxMDkwMSwxNDc2NTA4MzIzLDk4ND
+eyJoaXN0b3J5IjpbMTIzMTY1NjQxOSwxNDc2NTA4MzIzLDk4ND
 IxNDQ1OCwtMjE0NDU0NTQyNCwtMjUyNDc3OTE3LC0xMDUxNjU2
 NTg3LDE3NzM4ODMzODAsLTQ2NDc0MjQwNywxMTYwNTA5MTE5LD
 IzOTQ1Mzk4LDM2MTAyNjQ0MywxNTkwNzQyMDg2LDEwNTExMjM5